fred465f/Lab/README.md

  - Returns the experiments in a dictionary.

 ## Workflow
-The intended workflow using the Lab library is the following:
+The intended workflow using the Lab module is the following:

 ```
 from Lab import *